alexishevia/invoice-zero-api/README.md

 a "blank slate" again when you restart the app.

 ## Auto-reload
-`docker-compose` is configured to auto-reload on code changes using [nodemon](https://nodemon.io/).
+The service is configured to auto-reload on code changes, using [nodemon](https://nodemon.io/).

-However, you will have to manually restart `docker-compose` if you edit your `.env` file, or after running database migrations.
+However, you will have to manually restart the service if you edit your `.env` file, or after running database migrations.

 ## Running Tests